trexitycode/wirestate/docs/GUIDE.md

 ## Behaviour Statechart Syntax

-Behaviour statecharts are typically files ending with `.state`.
+Behaviour statecharts are typically files ending with `.wirestate`.
 The statechart consistes of states and their transitions.

 States: